Prospective memory is fascinating. Your entire future relies on it working well.

 - Follow safety procedures (pilots, ship’s captains, etc.)

-Can You Improve Your Procedural Memory?
+Can You Improve Your Prospective Memory?

 Yes.
 And you do this by improving on what scientists call “implementation intentions.”